 - 1. A nonconforming principal building or structure may be enlarged, extended, constructed or altered as determined by the Director as follows: - a.
 The expansion or alteration is no greater than 20 feet in length, or 20 percent of the average lot depth, whichever is less; and - b.
 The expansion or alteration comes no closer to the property line than the existing nonconforming portion of the building or structure and is no less than 3 feet from the adjacent property line; and - c.
 No new nonconformities are created; and - d.
 The expansion or alteration is compatible with the pattern of existing development in the vicinity; and - e.
 The expansion or alteration is consistent with the Comprehensive Plan; and - f.
 All other standards of this Zoning Ordinance are met. - 2.
-No vertical expansion is permitted unless it meets all standards of this Zoning Ordinance.
+Except for single family dwelling and duplex, no vertical expansion is permitted unless it meets all standards of this Zoning Ordinance.